bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Sjors Provoost: 00:24:55

-Yes, so there is a feature in Bitcoin Core where you can connect a hardware wallet to your USB port and then you have to install [HWI](https://btctranscripts.com/bitcoin-explained/hardware-wallet-integration-in-bitcoin-core-and-hwi) .
+Yes, so there is a feature in Bitcoin Core where you can connect a hardware wallet to your USB port and then you have to install [HWI](https://btctranscripts.com/bitcoin-explained/hardware-wallet-integration-in-bitcoin-core-and-hwi) , a python program.

 Aaron van Wirdum: 00:25:02